Compare Building Insurance

 Basic has you covered for floods, fires, break-ins and more.
 You’ll be pleasantly surprised at just how much cover you get!

-Looking for home insurance in WA, SA or the NT?
+Looking for home insurance in SA, WA or the NT?

-We don’t offer home insurance in Western Australia, South Australia or the Northern Territory.
-Instead, we suggest you visit NRMA Insurance to see their home insurance policies and get a quote.
+Our home insurance is now only available through our partners in South Australia, Western Australia and the Northern Territory.
+If you would prefer to get your insurance direct from an insurer, you can visit NRMA Insurance to see their home insurance policies and get a quote.

 What is Building Insurance?

 When you take out Building Insurance, you’re taking out cover for both the home you own, including your garage, shed and other structures on your property.

 How much you’re covered for depends on a few things.
 You choose the sum insured (we’re here to help), and then you can choose from three levels of cover – Premium – Accidental Damage Cover, Quality – Listed Events or Basic – Fundamentals.